AriFordsham/GHCWiki/cross-compilation.md

 The overall build sequencing needs to recognize the cross compilation configuration, and adjust build targets and final packaging to match.

-There are few other places where the make system needs to get fixed up to use the correct tool-chain at the right time *(partial patche pending)*.
+There are few other places where the make system needs to get fixed up to use the correct tool-chain at the right time.

 There are a set of CPP symbols that are defined when compiling both Haskell and C code: